xython-monitoring/xython/README.md

 You can change the xymon fqdn and port via XYMSRV and XYTHON_PORT.

+## TLS communication between server and client
+Xython allow to have a secure communication between client and server.

+You have 2 choices:
+### Use HTTPS proxy
-You can enable TLS for client by setting USE_TLS=1, you will need to change port to the one used by xython-tlsd.
+You can enable push of client data via the xython HTTP proxy by setting USE_TLS=1 If you use a custom CA (or self-signed certificate), dont forget to set CAFILE
-You will need also so set the CAfile path.

-## TLS server
+### USE xython-tlsd
 TLS communication with the client is handled by xython-tlsd.
 You need to have a working PKI (CA + key + cert).
 The key and cert used by xython-tlsd could be configured by: